Neighborhoods

 A working-class riverfront district where Evans's industrial past meets genuine affordability along the South Platte corridor.

 River District in Evans is one of the few places left in Northern Colorado where you can still buy into a real neighborhood without paying Front Range premium prices — and the South Platte River running along its western edge is not just scenery, it's a legitimate lifestyle asset.
-With a modest price dip of 1.4% over the last 90 days and 23 active listings, buyers have room to negotiate that they haven't had in years.
 I've watched this corridor evolve for five decades, and right now it's at an interesting inflection point.
+Buyers here currently have more negotiating room than they've had in years.
+See the live snapshot above for current figures.

 Market Snapshot

-At a median price of $541,822 and $239 per square foot, River District sits in a price band that still makes sense on paper — but you need to understand what's behind those numbers.
-That median is being shaped by a mix of older ranch-style homes on larger lots closer to the river and some newer infill construction along streets like 37th Avenue and the blocks east of Riverside Drive.
-The $239/sqft average is lower than comparable Greeley submarkets and well below Fort Collins, which means you're getting more house for the dollar, though often with older mechanicals and fewer luxury finishes.
+River District sits in a price band that still makes sense on paper — but you need to understand what's behind those numbers.
+The median is shaped by a mix of older ranch-style homes on larger lots closer to the river and some newer infill construction.
+The price-per-square-foot here runs below comparable Greeley submarkets and well below Fort Collins, which means you're getting more house for the dollar, though often with older mechanicals and fewer luxury finishes.
+See the current market snapshot above for live figures.

-The 38-day average days on market tells me buyers are doing their homework before committing.
+Days on market tells me buyers are doing their homework before committing.
 This isn't a panic market in either direction — it's measured.
-The 1.4% price softening over 90 days is modest and consistent with what I'm seeing across Weld County right now as interest rates keep some buyers on the sidelines.
-It's not a crash signal; it's a correction that creates opportunity for buyers who aren't overleveraged.
+Any recent price softening in this corridor is modest and consistent with what rate pressure has done across Weld County — not a crash signal, but a correction that creates opportunity for buyers who aren't overleveraged.

 Who Lives Here